voluntadpear/homepage/blog/toggle-multiple-themes-css.md

 https://codepen.io/goshi/pen/VwYJRoy

 I added additional code to store the selection on `localStorage` so that we can retrieve it on repeated visits.
-Hopefully the idea of parsing the content of the style sheet to have a [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) is appealing to you!
+Hopefully, the idea of parsing the content of the style sheet to have a [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) is appealing to you!